HEALING THE WOUNDS OF TRAUMA

 Do you have trouble trusting others?

-Is your life stalled because of a lack of confidence?
+Is your creativity stalled by anxiety or a lack of confidence?

 Guilt, shame and self-blame